Bibliometrics for collaboration works: A theoretical approach

 Assuming a collective rational behaviour, and that on average the number of citations received by scientific papers may be considered as a reasonable proxy for their quality, we might expect that individual and collective choices would lead at equilibrium to \beq p_{\rm totcit}\approx 1, \eeq namely that the total number of citations received by collaborations scales, on average, with the number of members.
 This expresses the fact that the (average) value of work made by $N_{\rm aut}$ scientists should approximately be equal to $N_{\rm aut}$ times the work made by a single scientist.
 A lower power $p_{\rm totcit}$ would arise in the presence of gift authorships, namely of authors who sign papers without substantially contributing.

 This means that the total number of citations is not a fair indicator for authors, as it grows with the number of co-authors.
-Similarly, the $h$-index \updates{introduced by \cite{Hirsch:2005zc}}, being on average proportional to square root of the number of citations, grows on average as the square root of the number of co-authors.
+Similarly, the $h$-index {introduced by \cite{Hirsch:2005zc}}, being on average proportional to square root of the number of citations, grows on average as the square root of the number of co-authors.

 A bibliometric index which does not overestimate nor underestimate individual contributions to a collaboration is then the number of fractionally-counted citations $N_{\rm fcit}$ received by each author.
-This means that a fraction $f_A$ of each paper is attributed to each co-author $A$ such that the fractions $f_A$ sum up to unity.
-When there is no information about who contributed mostly, we assume a common $f_A$ equal to the inverse of the number of authors.
-On average $N_{\rm fcit}$ scales with power index $p_{\rm fcit}= p_{\rm totcit} - 1\approx 0$, showing that $N_{\rm fcit}$ is a scale-invariant quantity that (unlike the number of citations) cannot be arbitrarily inflated grouping authors.
+This means that a fraction $f_A$ of each paper is attributed to each co-author $A$ such that the fractions $f_A$ sum up to unity.\footnote{{We do not address the relative assignment of credit.
+In some fields the contribution of different authors is reflected by their order, with special recognition given to first and last authors.
+Various proposals have been put forward to encode the relative credit in the fractions $f_A$ (see, e.g.~\cite{Kosmulski2012} and \cite{Waltman2015}).
+In some other fields authors are sorted alphabetically, giving no information about who contributed more.
+This happens in most papers in our data-base, so that we will assume a common $f_A$ equal to the inverse of the number of authors.}} On average $N_{\rm fcit}$ scales with power index $p_{\rm fcit}= p_{\rm totcit} - 1\approx 0$, showing that $N_{\rm fcit}$ is a scale-invariant quantity that (unlike the number of citations) cannot be arbitrarily inflated grouping authors.